DPsych (Clin), BBehSc (Psych Hons), GradDip (Psych), BASocSc (Psych), MAPS, MACPA

 Wong, C., & Hansen, J. (2013).
 Assessing Children’s Reading Comprehension: Not all Measures are Alike.
 Unpublished Manuscript.

-Charissa presented her Doctoral dissertation at the 50th Australian Psychological Society Annual Golden Jubilee Conference in 2015.
+Charissa presented her Doctoral dissertation at the 50th Australian Psychological Society Annual Golden Jubilee Conference.

 Charissa understands that it can be daunting to seek therapy for the first time or to re-commence therapy with a new Psychologist.
 She will take time to explore clients’ concerns and wishes, and assist them in moving forward with greater confidence and contentment in life.